elliotperviz/cmms/qm/1-h2/README.md

   abinit ab.in
   ```
   And follow the standard output (what is printed to the terminal) as the simulation is execucted.

-  Check that the necessary output files have been written correctly.

 - Check that the SCF procedure is converged appropriately (Hint: use `grep`... or inspect the file e.g. with `vim`)